Freeman's Farm - 19th Sept 1777

 The view from the south east- the German tanks - one A7V and a captured MkIV.

-FORCE on FORCE- Foreign Legion in Afganistan
+FORCE on FORCE- Foreign Legion in Afghanistan

 My son decided he wanted a small game as he and I hadn't played a game in a very long time-